 Cystic acne is the most severe type of acne as MedicalNewsToday website puts it.
 It is usually difficult to treat and is characterized by more painful lesions and higher scarring risk compared to other milder forms of acne.

 Cystic acne is characterized by raised, boil-like (pus-filled), red bumps (cysts) that extend deep beneath the surface of the skin.
 The cysts can usually be felt below the skin long before they appear.
 Cystic acne causes intense irritation and inflammation of the skin cells surrounding the affected hair follicles.
-This causes remarkable redness, swelling, and soreness.
+This causes significant redness, swelling, and soreness.

 Now that we know what cystic acne is, the question in your mind probably is, “Is Sudocrem good or does it work for cystic acne?”